jpthiele/dealii-Wiki/Eclipse.md

 list to get the proper binaries for your operating system.
-Alternatively, a generic Eclipse can be used, but the Eclipse CDT (C/C++ Development Tools, the C++ plugin for Eclipse) has then to be installed separately.c Eclipse offers automatic `git` integration: just clone a git repository and add it as a project.
+Alternatively, a generic Eclipse can be used, but the Eclipse CDT (C/C++ Development Tools, the C++ plugin for Eclipse) has then to be installed separately.
+Eclipse offers automatic `git` integration: just clone a git repository and add it as a project.

 Using an integrated development environment such as Eclipse is difficult to learn by just reading something about it.
 It's best learned by <i>doing</i> or